Skip to main content

 About Kozienice

-Kozienice Landscape Park encompasses approximately 26,000 hectares of protected landscape in Masovian Voivodeship, Poland.
-Established in 1983, the park protects lowland ancient forest on the Vistula terrace, creating a mosaic of habitats that supports significant biodiversity.
-The area is notable for the Zagozdzon reserve with oaks exceeding 300 years in age.
-The Vistula tributaries and associated waterways shape the park's hydrology, sustaining diverse habitats from wetlands to upland forests.
-As a landscape park in Poland's comprehensive protected area system, it balances environmental conservation with sustainable land use, permitting traditional farming and forestry practices within its boundaries while maintaining ecological corridors that connect with surrounding natural areas across the region.
+Kozienice Landscape Park (Kozienicki Park Krajobrazowy) encompasses approximately 26,233 hectares of protected landscape in Masovian Voivodeship, Poland.
+[1] Established on 28 June 1983, the park protects one of the largest lowland forest complexes in central Poland — the Kozienice Primeval Forest (Puszcza Kozienicka) — including old-growth pine, oak, and alder stands, wetlands, and river valleys on the Vistula terrace.
+The area contains 15 nature reserves, the largest being Krępiec at 278.96 hectares, and includes old-growth oaks of exceptional age in the Zagożdżon reserve.
+[1] As a landscape park in Poland's comprehensive protected area system, it balances environmental conservation with sustainable land use, permitting traditional farming and forestry practices while maintaining ecological corridors.

 Wildlife Ecosystems